SirFrancisG/S-P-500-10-Q-Sentiment-Analyzer/README.md

 # S&P 500 10-Q Sentiment Analyzer

-Quantitative sentiment analysis of the most recent 10-Q filings from a random sample of S&P 500 companies, extracted directly from the SEC EDGAR API.
+Quantitative sentiment analysis of the most recent 10-Q filings from a random sample of S&P 500 companies, extracted directly from the SEC EDGAR API and broken down by GICS sector.

-The goal is to answer a simple question: **what are large U.S. corporations actually worried about this quarter?** Rather than reading fifty filings by hand, this tool scores corporate language across eight macroeconomic and strategic themes and produces publication-ready visualizations.
+The goal is to answer two questions: **what are large U.S. corporations actually worried about this quarter, and how does that vary by industry?** Rather than reading fifty filings by hand, this tool scores corporate language across seven macroeconomic and strategic themes, adds a dedicated AI bubble analysis, and aggregates results by sector for peer-group comparison.

 ---